-Inhalant addictions are unlike most other types of substance abuse problems because inhalants aren’t necessarily “drugs”.
+Inhalant addictions are unlike most other types of substance abuse problems because inhalants aren’t necessarily “drugs.”
 Instead, they are normal, everyday items that can sometimes even be found around the house.
 Some commonly abused inhalants include various cleaning products, paint, paint thinner, nail polish remover, and glue.
 A few others involve gasoline and hairspray.
 Things like laughing gas can also be abused and fall under the inhalant category.
 Inhalant addictions are commonly found in younger people, including teenagers.
 This might be due to curiosity, peer pressure, and the fact that inhalants are easily accessible.
 Again, any of the types of inhalants people abuse are found around the house.
 That means that the opportunity to abuse them comes at little to no monetary cost.
 In other words, inhalants are inexpensive or even free.
 So, many younger individuals dabble with inhalant use.
 But, the consequences of that choice can be very serious.

 Although numerous teenagers have had a problem with inhalant abuse, many adults also deal with this issue.
 Sometimes, people who are dealing with a drug addiction problem may have a difficult time getting ahold of their drug of choice.
 So, they may turn to inhalants just to get some sort of high from them.
 In any case, despite the fact that an actual drug is not involved, an inhalant addiction is serious.

 In many cases, people who abuse inhalants think of it as a harmless way to get high.
 Unfortunately, many individuals believe that this kind of abuse isn’t as serious or harmful as, say, heroin or alcohol abuse.
 However, the effects of inhalant abuse can be very dangerous and serious.
 There are both short- and long-term effects when it comes to inhalant misuse.
-Here are a few of the short-term results of misusing inhalants:

 After using inhalants for a long time, people can experience some lasting effects.
 These effects can be extremely harmful to people’s health and impact them for years to come.
 Some of the long-term symptoms and effects of using inhalants include the following: